-Seattle-area home prices continue steady rise, driven in part by younger homebuyers
+Seattle-area home prices rise faster than nearly every other U.S. city, driven in part by younger homebuyers

 A major imbalance between the number of homes for sale and a swell of interested buyers on the market has boosted prices.
 Until very recently, far fewer people were listing their homes than did in 2019.
 Many would-be sellers decided instead to take advantage of historically low mortgage rates to refinance their homes.

-Price growth in the Seattle metro area has been driven by an uptick in cost for the area’s most affordable homes.
+Price growth in the Seattle metro areahas been driven by an uptick in cost for the area’s most affordable homes.
 Prices rose nearly 9% year-over-year among homes that sold for less than $448,069, which represent the most affordable third of all homes sold this spring.
 Among the most expensive third of homes, those selling for more than $670,317 — including most homes in King County, where a typical home now runs $727,500 — prices rose relatively more slowly, 5% compared to last year.

 The lure of an under-three-percent mortgage has drawn younger buyers to the market, many likely for the first time.
 Across generations, only millennials are taking out more for-purchase loans than last year, according to data on VA loans from the Department of Veteran Affairs.
 The number of Seattle millennials who received for-purchase loans in the first nine months of the fiscal year rose 21.8% over the same period the previous year.